 Consultant clinical psychologist at Oxford Health NHS Foundation Trust Dr Daniel Freeman has been awarded a major research grant to study how VR can help with persecutory delusions.

 Professor Daniel Freeman, who is also a researcher at the Department of Psychiatry at the University of Oxford, was awarded the grant together with his colleagues, Professors David Clark (also at the University of Oxford), Mel Slater (University of Barcelona) and Graham Dunn (University of Manchester).
-Their work will be supported by the Precision Psychological Treatments theme in the NIHR Oxford Health BRC.
+Their work will be supported by the Precision Psychological Therapies theme in the NIHR Oxford Health BRC.

 The researchers will use the grant, awarded by the UK Medical Research Council Developmental Pathways Funding Scheme, to develop an extended Virtual Reality Cognitive Treatment, VRCT.